nmusaelian-rally/remove-future-releases-from-combobox/README.md

 ![](pic1.png)

-Here is a screenshot of the same release combobox after the code was modified to filter by Releases where the ReleaseStartDate is less than or equal to today:
+Here is a screenshot of the same release combobox after the code was modified to filter by Releases where the ReleaseStartDate is less than or equal to today.

+release5 is no longer listed:

 ![](pic2.png)